 Ouyang Xiu wrote the famous Note of the Pavilion during his time of banishment in Chuzhou in today’s Anhui.
-This was supposedly a low point in Ouyang’s life, but a scholar-official, Shen Zun, who admired Ouyang so much that he visited Ouyang in Chuzhou, composed three movements of a qin melody which he named “Chant of the Drunken Old Man.”
-After Ouyang left Chuzhou and resumed his authority and power, in 1055 Ouyang served as an emissary to the Khitan and in 1056 Ouyang wrote a song in the Chuci style recalling the story behind the qin music and Shen’s friendship, which had already lasted for ten years then.
-The rhymes of Ouyang Xiu’s song were well-organized and Ouyang probably intended to use the euphonies to construct a consistent melodic pattern.
+This was a low point in Ouyang’s life, but a scholar-official, Shen Zun, who admired Ouyang so much that he visited Ouyang in Chuzhou, composed three movements of a qin melody which he entitled Chant of the Drunken Old Man.
+After Ouyang left Chuzhou and regained his authority and power in 1055, Ouyang served as an emissary to the Khitan, and in 1056 Ouyang wrote a song in the Chuci style recalling the story behind qin music and Shen’s friendship, which was already ten years old by then.
+The rhymes of Ouyang Xiu’s song were well-organised, and Ouyang probably intended to use the euphonies to construct a consistent melodic pattern.
 In the same year, Ouyang’s close friend Mei Yaochen also composed a song recalling Ouyang’s life in Chuzhou and Ouyang’s friendship with Shen Zun.
-The structures of the rhymes and euphonies of Ouyang’s poems and songs cited in the above list are all well-organized, but none of them could fit into Shen’s qin melody.
-The frequent changes of the rhymes in Mei’s lyrics reflects how difficult it is to compose rhymed lyrics that could both fit into the melody and express the lyricist’s emotions.
+The structures of the rhymes and euphonies of Ouyang’s poems and songs cited in the table above are all well-organised, but none of them could fit into Shen’s qin melody.
+The frequent changes in the rhymes in Mei’s lyrics reflect how difficult it is to compose rhymed lyrics that could fit into the melody and express the lyricist’s emotions.

-In 1057, Shen was appointed the Deputy Magistrate of Jianzhou (Jianzhou tongpan), and Ouyang, Mei, and Liu Chang bid farewell to him.
-In this farewell party, Shen played the Chant of the Drunken Old Man again and the three scholar-artists all composed poems and songs for Shen.
-Ouyang and Mei were aging and they all treasured the memory of the qin-gathering with Shen.
-In 1070, ten years after Mei passed away, Ouyang recalled the farewell party and wrote the Preface to Chant of the Drunken Old Man in which he described the sequence of his songs concerning Shen’s qin melody.
+In 1057, Shen was appointed the Deputy Magistrate of Jianzhou (Jianzhou tongpan), and Ouyang, Mei, and Liu Chang bade farewell to him.
+At his farewell party, Shen played the Chant of the Drunken Old Man again, and the three scholar-artists composed poems and songs for Shen.
+Ouyang and Mei were aging, and they all treasured the memory of the qin-gathering with Shen.
+In 1070, ten years after Mei passed away, Ouyang recalled the farewell party and wrote the Preface to Chant of the Drunken Old Man, describing the sequence of his songs concerning Shen’s qin melody.

-By 1082, Ouyang Xiu and Shen Zun had all passed away, and it was Su Shi who composed the lyrics for the melody, which Cui Xian, a Daoist from Mount Lu, notated, using the then popular abbreviated-character notation (jianzipu).
-In the preamble, Su Shi recalled Ouyang and Shen’s friendship that was built on their qin connections and clearly noted that Ouyang’s song lyrics did not fit the qin melody.
-Su also criticized others for trying to bend their lyrics in order to fit into to Shen’s qin melody.
+By 1082, Ouyang Xiu and Shen Zun had all passed away, and Su Shi composed the lyrics for the melody, which Cui Xian, a Daoist from Mount Lu, notated, using the then popular abbreviated-character notation (jianzipu).
+In the preamble, Su Shi recalled Ouyang and Shen’s friendship built on their joint interest in the qin connections and noted that Ouyang’s song lyrics did not fit the qin melody.
+Su also criticised others for trying to bend their lyrics to fit into Shen’s qin melody.
 As a result, Su composed his new lyrics: